fastestimator/fastestimator/tutorial/beginner/t10_cli.md

 # Tutorial 10: How to use FastEstimator CLI

 ## Overview
 FastEstimator comes with a set of CLI tools that can help users train and test their models quickly.
-The FastEstimator CLI currently support the following commands:

-* train
-* test
-* logs

-In this tutorial, we will go over each of those and the arguments they take.
+In this tutorial, we will go through the CLI usage and the arguments the CLI commands  take.
+This tutorial is divided into the following sections:

-## fastestimator train
-We use the train command in the CLI to train the ML models.
-The following snippet shows how the command can be used:

-`fastestimator train [arguments] <entry_point>`
+* How does the CLI work
+* CLI usage
+* Sending input args to `get_estimator`

+## How does the CLI work
-The entry point here repersents the path to the python file that contains the estimator definition, using the `get_estimator()` function.
-The optional arguments for this command are the following:
+The CLI takes a command followed by the entry point and optional arguments.
+The entry point is a path to the python file that contains the estimator definition, which is declared in the `get_estimator()` function.
+This function returns the estimator which is later used to call either the `fit()` or `test()` functions used to train or test the model respectively.

+## CLI usage
+In this section we will show the actual commands that we can use to train and test our models.
+The following snippet shows the command used to train our apphub MNIST example:

+`fastestimator train apphub/image_classification/mnist/mnist_tf.py`

+To evaluate our MNIST example we can use the followowing:

+`fastestimator test apphub/image_classification/mnist/mnist_tf.py`

+## Sending input args to `get_estimator`
+As we mentioned above, we can also pass arguments using the CLI.
+The two main ways you can do that is either by explicitly specifying the arguments or by passing a json configuration containing the details about the arguments.
+* To pass the arguments directly we can use the `--arg` format.
+The following shows an example of how we can set the number of epochs in our MNIST example above to 3:

+    `fastestimator train apphub/image_classification/mnist/mnist_tf.py --epochs 3`

-* hyperparameters: This is an optional argument which takes path to a json file containing all the training hyperparameters like epochs, batch_size, optimizer, etc. This is useful when you want to repeat the training more than once and the list of the hyperparameter is getting really long.
+* The other way we talked about was by using the `--hyperparameters` argument and by passing it a json file containing all the training hyperparameters like epochs, batch_size, optimizer, etc. This option is really useful when you want to repeat the training job more than once and/or the list of the hyperparameter is getting really long.
+The following shows a json and how it can be used for our MNIST example:
-* epochs: Instead of using a json configuration file you can also optionally pass in epochs using this argument.
-* batch_size: Optional batch size for training.
-* optimizer: Another optional argument that specifies which optimizer to use for the training.

-## fastestimator test
-The test command is similar to the train command with the difference that it's used when we just want to test a model instead of train it.
-The following snippet shows how the command can be used:

-`fastestimator test [options] <entry_point>`

-All the details for the command are the same as the train command.

-## fastestimator logs
-This command is used to generate comparison graphs amongst one or more log file.
-The following shows the syntax for this command:

-`fastestimator logs [options] <log file(s) directory>`

-The log file directory is the path to a folder containing one or more log files.
-The optional arguments for this command are the following:
-* extension: The file type / extension of your logs.
-Defaults to `.txt`.
-* recursive: Recursively search sub-directories for log files.
-* ignore: The names of metrics to ignore though they may be present in the log files.
-* smooth: The amount of gaussian smoothing to apply (zero for no smoothing).
-Defaults to `1`.
-* pretty_names: Clean up the metric names for display.
-* common_legend: Generate one legend total.
-Defaults to `True` (belongs to `legend arguments` group).
-* split_legend: Generate one legend per graph.
-Defaults to `False` (belongs to `legend arguments` group).
-* save: Save the output image.
-May be accompanied by a directory into which the file is saved.
-If no output directory is specified, the log directory will be used.
-Defaults to `False` (belongs to `output arguments` group).
-* display: Render the image to the UI rather than saving it.
-Defaults to `True` (belongs to `output arguments` group).
+    ```
+    JSON:
+    {
+        "epochs": 1,
+        "batch_size": 64
+    }
+    ```
+    `fastestimator train apphub/image_classification/mnist/mnist_tf.py --hyperparameters hp.json`